ahearnm7/BITS-Group5/README.md

 ## <span style="color:#0a95ff">Data Visualization Project</span>

-**Covidify** is a risk assessment data visualization web application that allows users to quantify their potential risk based on Geo position and time of day.
-The web application contains a database of covid hotspots and uses data visualisation and time series data to present risk factors to the user based on the location and time they have nominated.
+**Covidify** is a very big risk assessment data visualization web application that allows users to quantify their potential risk based on Geo position and time of day.
+The web application

+contains a database of covid hotspots and uses data visualisation and time series data to present risk factors to the user based on the location and time they have nominated.

 ## <span style="color:#0a95ff">The Team</span>